Transformer

 map_terms Map a chain of transformer over the terms of the expression, optionally using multiple cores.

-nargs Create a transformer that returns the number of arguments.
+nargs Create a transformer that returns the number of arguments

-partitions Create a transformer that partitions a list of arguments into named bins of a given length,
+partitions Create a transformer that partitions a list of arguments into named bins of a given length, returning all partitions and their multiplicity

 permutations Create a transformer that generates all permutations of a list of arguments.